-On March 19, 2010, PacifiCorp requested, on behalf of the Parties except the Oregon Department of Environmental Quality (ODEQ), that the California State Water Resources Control Board (SWRCB) and ODEQ hold in abeyance permitting and environmental review for PacifiCorp's licensing activities during the Interim Period.
+On March 19, 2010, PacifiCorp requested, on behalf of the Parties except the Oregon Department of Environmental Quality (ODEQ), that the California State Water Resources Control Board (SWRCB) and ODEQ hold in abeyance permitting and environmental review for PacifiCorp's relicensing during the Interim Period.
 This request was subsequently granted by ODEQ on March 29, 2010 and the SWRCB passed a resolution granting the abeyance, with conditions, on May 18, 2010.

-On September 16, 2010, PacifiCorp filed a request to the SWRCB to amend its abeyance resolution to accommodate the fact that federal legislation was not introduced in Congress by June 18, 2010.
-A number of parties to the KHSA wrote the SWRCB to express support for this request and the abeyance resolution was amended on October 5, 2010 to incorporate a May 17, 2011 milestone for enacting federal legislation.
-Pursuant to the SWRCB's October 5, 2010 Resolution, the KHSA Parties have 90 days from May 17, 2011 to obtain a modification to the Resolution given that federal legislation has not yet been enacted.
+The SWRCB has subsequently modified its original resolution to continue abeyance to allow the KHSA parties to continue progress towards full implementation of the KHSA.
+The